 Do the man hours and money invested in a program outweigh the cost of emergency repairs?
 And what are other benefits of a successful IoT preventive maintenance program?

-IoT Preventive Maintenance: What, When & Why
+IoT Preventive Maintenance: What, When and Why

 The definition of service is constantly evolving according to a recent study conducted by the Aberdeen Group, where the internet of things (IoT) gives service organizations the ability to sell service contracts which can execute on the future of the service, which is preventative.
 It does so by allowing the service to move beyond continuous monitoring, which has limited value.
 Instead, it can rely on automated triggers that send technicians out to a customer site the moment an asset degrades.